agordon16/UFOs/README.md

 ## Summary
+While the current site is quite interactive, it could benefit from some additional development.
+To initiate a new search, the user must currently clear out all the input fields.
+This means potentially multiple clicks by the user to get to a clean form.

+###  Recommendations
-While the current site is quite interactive, it could stand some additional development.
-The addition of a "Reset" or "Clear" button would aid the user in clearing the current filter selections and initiate a new search.
-From a visual standpoint, perhaps some additonal color formatting would make the entire site more visually appealing.
+* The addition of a "Reset" or "Clear" button would aid the user in clearing the current filter selections and initiate a new search.

+* From a visual standpoint, perhaps some additonal color formatting would make the entire site more visually appealing.
+From a data standpoint,